Ash515/DocCOVID-19/README.md

 # DocCOVID 19 - Early Detection of COVID 19 using CT Scan Images.
-Early detection of COVID-19 by using lungs CT scan images
+Early detection of COVID-19 by using lungs CT scan images.

 # Introduction